ii/coredns/plugin/file/README.md

   pointing to external names.
 This is only really useful when CoreDNS is configured as a proxy, for normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.

+By default zone file will get *reloaded* when CoreDNS detects a new file on disk.
+This detection *only* happens when a file is created (not written).
+This means you need to `mv` files into place;
+as this triggers a create and is an atomic operation.

 ## Examples